R35007/fake-response-server/README.md

 }
 ```

-### `fake-response-server.settings.injectorsPath`
+### `fake-response-server.settings.paths.injectorsPath`

-Provide the .js file path to `fake-response-server.settings.injectorsPath` in `settings.json` that default exports the injectors module.
+Provide the .js file path to `fake-response-server.settings.paths.injectorsPath` in `settings.json` that default exports the injectors module.

 - For Example: create a `injectors.js`